frida/frida-website/_docs/installation.md

 print([x.name for x in session.enumerate_modules()])
 {% endhighlight %}

-If you are on Linux, issue:
+If you are on GNU/Linux, issue:

 {% highlight bash %}
 $ sudo sysctl kernel.yama.ptrace_scope=0